Skip to main content

 1. Create Interactions → Capture and store interactionId with your user and customer mapping

-3. Extract Credits → Use creditsConsumed and createdAt
+3. Extract Credits → For streaming, use 'credits' and all other endpoints, use creditsConsumed and createdAt

 4. Aggregate Data → Sum credits by interaction, user, tenant, or date range